JamesBrownR/Clipernator/info.md

 ## Item Rules
 1. Items can be permanent or temporary
 2. Items can affect the player, enemies, environment, or a combination
-3. Items can have only positive effects, or both positive and negative effects — never only negative
+3. Items can have only positive effects, or both positive and negative effects (never only negative)
 4. Items can and should interact with each other
 5. Item names should be loosely related to their effect